Jul 27, 2025 | Posted by Abdul-Rahman Oladimeji

 The Blueprint: Choosing the Right Location

 After deciding to develop a data center, the first big question is where?
 Choosing the perfect location for a data center requires many considerations.
-Among these, each crucial in the success and sustainability of the facility that is about to be developed.
-Some of the most important factors that determine the location of data centers include:
+Among these, each is crucial to developing the facility's success and sustainability.
+Some of the most critical factors that determine the location of data centers include:

-Power availability: A data center works around the clock, and that, of course, requires enormous amounts of electricity, as it sometimes consumes more electricity than a small city would.
-Hence it must be located near a stable, high-capacity electrical grid.
-Cities like Northern Virginia have become a major data center hub because it has a robust energy infrastructure as well as access to renewable energy.
+Power availability: A data center operates around the clock, which, of course, requires enormous amounts of electricity, sometimes consuming more than a small city.
+Hence, it must be located near a stable, high-capacity electrical grid.
+Cities like Northern Virginia have become significant data center hubs because they have robust energy infrastructures and access to renewable energy.

-Fiber connectivity: Speedy, low-latency internet access are very important considerations when choosing the site for a data center.
+Fiber connectivity: Speedy, low-latency internet access is a critical consideration when choosing the site for a data center.
 Data centers act like digital airports, with data constantly arriving and departing.
 Without robust fiber connectivity, even the most advanced facility would be ineffective.
 Proximity to major internet exchange points (IXPs) ensures faster and more reliable data transfer.
-This explains why Frankfurt and Amsterdam are data center hotspots because of their dense concentration of fiber optic networks and access to two of the world's largest IXPs.
+Frankfurt and Amsterdam are data center hotspots because of their dense concentration of fiber optic networks and access to two of the world's largest IXPs.

 Climate: Natural cooling is vital as it reduces the need for artificial cooling techniques, efficiently reducing energy costs and increasing sustainability.
-In cold climates like Iceland, the data centers are able to rely more on free air cooling and geothermal energy, reducing costs to run operations.
+In cold climates like Iceland, data centers can rely more on free air cooling and geothermal energy, lowering operations costs.

-Incentives and regulations: The laws that apply to each state are different, and it is important to know what these laws are when choosing a site for a data center as local and national governments may offer tax incentives, grants, or expedited permitting to attract investment.
+Incentives and regulations: The lamws that apply to each state are different, and it is essential to know what these laws are when choosing a site for a data center, as local and national governments may offer tax incentives, grants, or expedited permitting to attract investment.
 States like Oregon offer property tax exemptions for data centers, attracting companies like Facebook and Apple.

-Environmental and community impact: Modern projects must pass environmental reviews and engage with local stakeholders to address concerns like energy use and water consumption.
-In the Netherlands, the government has tightened regulations and now requires new data centers to prove energy and water efficiency before approval.
+Environmental and community impact: Modern projects must pass environmental reviews and engage with local stakeholders to address energy use and water consumption concerns.
+In the Netherlands, the government has tightened regulations and requires new data centers to prove energy and water efficiency before approval.

 Power and Connectivity: Securing the Lifelines

-With the site selected, naturally, the next step is securing dependable power and internet connections.
+With the site selected, the next step is securing dependable power and internet connections.
 This is the point where the scale becomes impressive.
-A large data center may need up to 100 megawatts of power, which is enough power to supply tens of thousands of homes.
+A large data center may need up to 100 megawatts of power to supply tens of thousands of homes.
 As a result, that kind of demand requires long-term agreements with utility companies and often a custom-built substation.

-Meanwhile, the bigger data center firms in recent times have invested in their own renewable energy sources, like solar or wind farms, to offset energy usage and meet corporate sustainability goals.
-On the other hand, others without a renewable energy source purchase carbon credits to also show dedication to reducing carbon emissions.
+Meanwhile, the larger data center firms have recently invested in their renewable energy sources, such as solar or wind farms, to offset energy usage and meet corporate sustainability goals.
+On the other hand, others without a renewable energy source purchase carbon credits to show dedication to reducing carbon emissions.

 Google operates some of the most energy-efficient data centers around the world.
 This company has committed to running entirely on carbon-free energy by 2030.
 Google powers its data centers in Iowa and Finland with wind energy, and recently signed a clean energy deal in Texas.
 In addition, Microsoft is also chasing carbon negativity, investing heavily in wind and solar power to support its global infrastructure.
-Other major companies with renewable energy efforts include Amazon Web Services, Meta.
+Other major companies promoting renewable energy include Amazon Web Services and Meta.
 Apple, though not a public cloud server, also runs all its data centers on renewable energy.
-Its Reno, Nevada data center relies on solar and geothermal energy sources.
+Its Reno, Nevada, data center relies on solar and geothermal energy sources.

 Designing for Uptime